ophir-gitgoat-dev/container-scanning-1/README.md

 - Python 3.9.11 base image vulnerabilities

 ## Policy Type
-**Line-based content scanning** - Scans Dockerfile content on every push to detect vulnerabilities.
+**Code Risk policy with On Push trigger** - Scans Dockerfile content in real-time on every push to detect vulnerabilities line-by-line.

 ---